"Headless body in topless bar" killer denied parole

 By Friday morning, at least one of the editions carried the banner front-page headline "Headless body in topless bar," and a legend was born.

-Musetto's work also provided the title for the book "Headless Body in Topless Bar: The Best Headlines from America's Favorite Newspaper."
+Musetto's headline also provided the title for the book "Headless Body in Topless Bar: The Best Headlines from America's Favorite Newspaper."

 (Editing by Bill Trott)